dieAnstalt/Revolution/README.md

 2. Go to the [page of the episode](http://www.zdf.de/ZDFmediathek/beitrag/video/2109350/Die-Anstalt-vom-11.-Maerz-2014?bc=sts;suc)

-3. Right klick on one of the "Abspielen"-Links, copy link address.
+3. Right click on one of the "Abspielen"-Links, copy link address.

 4. Open network stream with VLC-Player

 5. Choose subtitle file as subtitles.